 Please note, the Burwood event will be held a week later than the Geelong and Warrnambool events to coincide with the exhibition showing in the Burwood Library Gallery from Tuesday 13 to Thursday 29 March.

 View the exhibition in person at Burwood Library Gallery from Tuesday 13 to Thursday 29 March.

 Deakin women in sport

-Sport has a big place at Deakin, and we encourage and support women to achieve all of their sporting goals.
+Sport has a big place at Deakin, and we encourage and support women to achieve all their sporting goals.

-Through an all-of-sport partnership with Netball Australia, Deakin University supports netball through Suncorp Super Netball, the Samsung Diamonds, the Australian Netball League and the Fast5 Netball World Series.
-The University also sponsors the Deakin Melbourne Boomers, one of the best female basketball teams in the country, as well as the Geelong Cats and their women's program.
+Through an all-of-sport partnership with Netball Australia, Deakin supports netball through Suncorp Super Netball, the Samsung Diamonds, the Australian Netball League and the Fast5 Netball World Series.
+The University also sponsors the Deakin Melbourne Boomers, one of the best female basketball teams in the country, as well as the Geelong Cats and its women's program.

 Meanwhile, the Deakin Women In Sport and Exercise (WISE) hub conducts innovative research to improve women’s participation in sport and exercise.

-Whether it be the University’s relationship with the Deakin Melbourne Boomers, the Geelong Cats women’s program, the Cadel Evans Great Ocean Road Race, or in-house initiatives such as the Deakin Women in Sport and Exercise (WISE) Hub, they collectively create a wealth of opportunities.
+Whether it be the University’s relationship with the Deakin Melbourne Boomers, the Geelong Cats women’s program, the Cadel Evans Great Ocean Road Race, or in-house initiatives such as the Deakin Women in Sport and Exercise (WISE) hub, they collectively create a wealth of opportunities.

 Faculty of Health lecturer

 We aim to ensure all students and staff feel welcomed, safe and supported no matter their gender.
 This commitment shows in campaigns such as End Violence Against Women and gender equitable practices.